Reference

 FlagDescription

---help, -hShow help
+--help, -hShow help for any command

 --version, -vPrint version